ovh/docs/pages/web/emails/email_creation/guide.en-ca.md

 ---
-title: 'Creating an email address with an MX Plan solution'
+title: 'Creating an email address'
 slug: hosted_email_how_to_set_up_an_email_address
-excerpt: 'Find out how to create an email address with an MX Plan solution'
+excerpt: 'Find out how to create an email address with an OVHcloud Web Hosting plan'
 section: 'Getting started'
 order: 1
 ---

-**Last updated 26th March 2019**
+**Last updated 5th May 2020**

 ## Objective

 You can use an email address in your MX Plan solution to send and receive emails through your preferred device.

-**Find out how to create an email address with an MX Plan solution.**
+**Find out how to create an email address with an OVHcloud Web Hosting plan.**

 ## Requirements

-- an MX Plan solution, available via a [Web Hosting plan](https://www.ovh.co.uk/web-hosting/){.external}, [a free Start 10M hosting solution](https://www.ovh.co.uk/domains/start10m_hosting_offer.xml){.external} including a domain name (activated in advance), or the MX Plan solution, ordered separately
+- an MX Plan solution, available via a [Web Hosting plan](https://www.ovh.com/ca/en/web-hosting/){.external}, [a free Start 10M hosting solution](https://www.ovh.com/ca/domains/start10m_hosting_offer.xml){.external} including a domain name (activated in advance), or the MX Plan solution, ordered separately
 - the ability to create email addresses as part of your solution
-- access to the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}
+- access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}

 > [!primary]
 >
 > Regarding the free Start 10M hosting solution, you will need to activate it beforehand in order to create an email address.
-You can do this via the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external} by going to the domain name concerned.
+You can do this via the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external} by going to the domain name concerned.
 >

 ## Instructions

 Depending on when your service was activated or if [it was recently migrated](https://www.ovh.co.uk/mxplan-migration/){.external}, you will have either the legacy version or the new version of the MX Plan solution.
 Before you proceed any further, you will need to establish which version you are using.

-To do this, log in to the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, and go to the `Web`{.action} section.
+To do this, log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, and go to the `Web`{.action} section.
 Click `Emails`{.action} in the service bar on the left-hand side, and then choose the name of the MX Plan service concerned.
 Then you can proceed in accordance with the version you are using.

 |MX Plan legacy version|MX Plan new version|
 |---|---|